-You’ll see plenty of Land Rovers on the roads nowadays but none are quite as attention-grabbing as the original Land Rover 1948.
+You’ll see plenty of Land Rovers on the roads nowadays, but none are quite as attention-grabbing as the original Land Rover 1948.
 This British-made all-terrain vehicle is now known as the Series 1, although the design hasn’t changed drastically over the years.
 With its boxy, utilitarian design, the Land Rover was originally the brainchild of brothers Maurice and Spencer Wilks, who took inspiration from the WW2 Willys Jeep.

-As steel was in short supply during its conception, the body of the Land Rover was crafted from aluminium.
+As steel was in short supply during its conception, the body of the Land Rover was crafted from aluminum.
 A few things have changed over time, including the steering wheel, which initially sat in the middle.

-If you prefer a contemporary alternative, check our round-up of the best luxury SUVs of the year.
+If you prefer a contemporary alternative, check out our round-up of the best luxury SUVs of the year.